RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 This is where selectors come into play.
 Label selectors are the core grouping primitive in Kubernetes.
 They enable you to identify a set of objects.

+### Basic Kubernetes Objects
+#### POD:
+- Simplest unit in Kubernetes
+- Represents processes running in your cluster
+- Encapsulates a container or sometimes multiple
+- Replicating a Pod serves to scale an application horizontally

+YML FILE:

+apiVersion: v1
+kind: Pod
+metadata:
+    name: nginx
+spec:
+    containers:
+    - name: nginx
+    image: nginx:1.7.9
+    ports:
+    - containerPort: 80

+- kind field is the kind of object we want to create.
+- spec fields depends on kind of object we want to create, a pod spec must contain at least one container.
+- name is the name of container
+- image is the image of container
+- ports array lists ports to expose container

+#### ReplicaSet:
+- Maintains a set of identical Pods
+- kind: ReplicaSet
+- replicas: number of replicas (of pods) to be running at any given time
+- pod template so we know the pods to be created by the ReplicaSet
+- selector: matchLabels: app: nginx .
+Labels aren't unique remember?
+We tell program to find app: nginx and once it does to create the replicas